mongoose-os-libs/ina219-i2c/README.md

 The `INA219` is a simple I2C device that measures a voltage drop over a shunt resistor, as well as the voltage on the bus.
-It is able to measure voltage up to 32V on the bus and the voltage drop over the shunt resistor in 10uV increments with a range of 320mV, and is quite precise.
+It is able to measure voltage up to 26V (in 4mV increments) on the bus and the voltage drop over the shunt resistor in 10uV increments with a range of 320mV, and is reasonably precise.

 Using a 0.1Ohm shunt resistor, the maximum current that can be measured is 3.2A.